0xMordecai/docker-by-example/Understanding-Dockerfiles-components-and-directives/cheatsheet.md

 Here, we’ve added two directives to the file: WORKDIR and ADD.
 Let’s understand what each one does:

-• WORKDIR: This defines the current working directory, which is /var/www/html in this case.
-The last WORKDIR in the Dockerfile also specifies the working directory when the container is executed.
-So, if you exec into a running container, you will land in the last defined WORKDIR.
-WORKDIR can be absolute as well as relative to the current working directory.
+• `WORKDIR`: This defines the current working directory, which is **/var/www/html** in this case.
+The last **WORKDIR** in the Dockerfile also specifies the working directory when the container is executed.
+So, if you **exec** into a running container, you will land in the last defined **WORKDIR**. **WORKDIR** can be absolute as well as relative to the current working directory.

-• ADD: This adds a local file to the container filesystem – the working directory, in this case.
+• `ADD`: This adds a local file to the container filesystem – the working directory, in this case.
 You can also use a COPY directive here instead of ADD, though ADD offers some more features, such as downloading files from a URL and using an archive such as a TAR or ZIP package.